hhaji/Deep-Learning/Recitation-Assignments/README.md

   - The regression and classification models developed in [Assignment Set 6](https://github.com/hhaji/Deep-Learning/blob/master/Recitation-Assignments/README.md#assignment-set-6) or [2](https://github.com/hhaji/Deep-Learning/blob/master/Recitation-Assignments/README.md#assignment-set-2)
   - At least two different models for a classificaltion or regression dataset (up to your choice, but different from previous ones)

-* Write at least a paragraph regarding (the conclusion of, e.g., comparison) your experiments and modifications.
+* Write at least a paragraph regarding (the conclusion of, e.g., comparison of) your experiments and modifications.

 **Please Note**: You can find many datasets, for instance, on Kaggle.
-Moreover, Try to develop better classifiers and regressors.
+Moreover, <u>Try to develop better classifiers and regressors</u>.
 Careless model architectures and hyperparameter selections, which result in poor performance, will not be appreciated and may be scored very low!

 <-> Deadline: Thursday, Azar 4, 23:59 (Announced at Aban 20)